dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 The default configuration file for the Point-Stat tool named PointStatConfig_default can be found in the installed share/met/config directory.
 Another version is located in scripts/config.
 We encourage users to make a copy of these files prior to modifying their contents.
 The contents of the configuration file are described in the subsections below.

-Note that environment variables may be used when editing configuration files, as described in Section [subsec:pb2nc-configuration-file] for the PB2NC tool.
+Note that environment variables may be used when editing configuration files, as described in :ref:`PB2NC Configuration File <pb2nc configuration file>` for the PB2NC tool.

 ________________________